DioxusLabs/docsite/docs-src/0.6/src/guide/data_fetching.md

 Eventually, using bare `async` calls might lead to race conditions and weird state bugs.
 For example, if the user clicks the *fetch* button too quickly, then two requests will be made in parallel.
 If the request is updating data somewhere else, the wrong request might finish early and causes a race condition.

-Dioxus provides some helpful utilities to manage these scenarios with a hook called `use_resource`.
 In Dioxus, *Resources* are pieces of state whose value is dependent on the completion of some asynchronous work.
 The `use_resource` hook provides a `Resource` object with helpful methods to start, stop, pause, and modify the asynchronous state.

-Resources are very powerful: they integrate with Suspense, Streaming HTML, reactivity, and more.

 Let's change our component to use a resource instead: